andyxmq/tags-input/README.md

 ### getTags()

-Returns an array of the current tags in the input.
+Returns an array of the current tags.

 ## Styling